Knowledge is Power for Children with Blindness or Low Vision:

 Sighted children often learn to understand what is happening in the world around them by looking around or watching others perform everyday tasks and activities (Turnbull, Turnbull, Wehmeyer, & Shogren, 2013).
 In fact, educators have found that more than 80% of what is learned by sighted children comes to them through their vision (Turnbull et al., 2013.).
 Many concepts learned by sighted children are acquired using their vision in an automatic and instantaneous manner (e.g., watching birds flying or fireworks in the sky).
 This is known as incidental learning.
 This incidental learning occurs as sighted children naturally observe their surroundings, interactions of others, and everyday tasks or activities without any guidance or instruction (Kelly, 2018).

-Understanding the impact of visual impairment on the concept development of children who are blind or have low vision is important factor to be aware of throughout child development.
+Understanding the impact of blindness or low vision on the concept development of children who are blind or have low vision is important factor to be aware of throughout child development.
 It is especially important when considering concepts that people are generally not comfortable talking about—such as information about the child’s own body and information they need to know about their bodies including their sex organs to keep them safe.
-It is also difficult for children who are visually impaired to incidentally acquire information about their own bodies because much of what is learned about general characteristics of the human body can be observed from a distance.
+It is also difficult for children who are blind or low vision to incidentally acquire information about their own bodies because much of what is learned about general characteristics of the human body can be observed from a distance.
 For example, sighted children can see what parts of the body are always covered and what parts are optional for covering at the local swimming pool and how this information they are seeing can vary by gender and the environment they are in.
 Children who are sighted process this information without having to talk about it with anyone or get close enough to the experience to touch it.
 They can observe a wide range of information about the human body (e.g., the size and location of body parts) in various settings (e.g., school, work, parks, pools, etc.) throughout their lives from a distance.

 Kelly (2018) further explains the impact of incidental learning on students without vision or with very limited access to visual information: